-Benevolent Societies and Social Aid and Pleasure Clubs
+Benevolent Societies / Social Aid and Pleasure Clubs

 After the Civil War, African Americans emancipated from slavery formed hundreds of new mutual aid groups in the city.
-Afro Creole benevolent societies with their own meeting halls rented their facilities to other Black organizations, which had few other places to congregate legally.
-In this way the halls hosted an array of events including concerts, dances, and other stage performances and social gatherings featuring live music.
+Afro Creole benevolent societies with their own meeting halls often rented their facilities to these and other Black organizations, which had few other places to congregate.
+In this way, the society halls hosted an array of events featuring live music, including concerts, dances, and other stage performances.

-European immigrants and their descendants established their own mutual aid associations in the late 19th and early 20th centuries, and most often hired white brass bands.
-The musician and scholar Dr. Michael White writes in Dancing in the Streets that these bands waned in popularity after the 1920s, while “the Black New Orleans brass band tradition grew and further developed its distinctive sound” thanks to “continuous sponsorship” by Black community groups.
-Though the Great Depression and the growth of Black insurance companies greatly reduced the viability of benevolent societies, SAPCs continued to pool resources for members and, on Sundays, put on parades known as second lines, a reference to the line of people following the club and brass band through the streets.
+European immigrants and their descendants established their own mutual aid associations in the late 19th and early 20th centuries, and most often hired white brass bands for their events.
+The musician and scholar Dr. Michael White writes in Dancing in the Streets that these bands waned in popularity after the 1920s, while “the Black New Orleans brass band tradition grew and further developed its distinctive sound” thanks to “continuous sponsorship” by Black organizations.

 After World War II, as with the emergence of jazz decades earlier, New Orleans musicians drew on the sound of parade bands in ways that changed the course of popular music.
 Growing up on a second line route in Treme, drummer Earl Palmer had clapped along with brass bands on beats 2 and 4.
 In the 1940s and 50s he used the same emphasis as the “backbeat” he played on seminal records by Fats Domino and Little Richard, helping define the sound of rock ‘n’ roll.
 Other New Orleans drummers, from Smokey Johnson to Zigaboo Modeliste, brought the second line’s heavy bass drum and syncopated rhythms to the pop charts in the 60s, helping lay the foundation for funk music.

-By the late 1960s “the New Orleans sound” had again permeated the wider culture but local interest in second lines was at a low ebb.
+By the late 1960s “the New Orleans sound” had again permeated the wider culture, but local interest in second lines was at a low ebb.
 Then, in 1968, civil rights leader Jerome Smith co-founded the Tambourine and Fan organization in Treme, which taught children the history and rituals of the tradition, raising consciousness of it as a source of community uplift and pride.
-Tambourine and Fan started the Bucketmen Social Aid and Pleasure Club and an affiliated youth brass band, and several participants later became stalwarts of new SAPCs and brass bands (Tambourine and Fan is still active today).
+Tambourine and Fan started the Bucketmen Social Aid and Pleasure Club and an affiliated youth brass band, and several participants later became stalwarts of new SAPCs and brass bands.

-SAPCs helped kick this revival into high gear by promoting a new style of brass band music.
-In 1977 several Fairview band alumni, including trumpeter Gregory Davis, became founding members of the Dirty Dozen Brass Band, which thanks to popular demand of SAPC members, started a regular Monday night gig at a barroom called The Glass House.
+In the late 70s, popular demand by SAPCs led to a transformative residency for the Dirty Dozen Brass band at a barroom called The Glass House.
 Trumpeter Gregory Davis, one of several Fairview band alumni to co-found the Dirty Dozen, told author Karen Celestan, “the different clubs…would start showing up on Monday just to dance to what we were playing, and we realized we had an opportunity then to…experiment with some music.”
 The Dirty Dozen introduced be-bop, R&B, and other influences into their playing, and the SAPC members danced their approval, their moves pushing the band’s tempo.
 The new style took off across the city.

-Since the dawn of jazz New Orleans musicians had taken cues from the dancefloor; they were hired to keep bodies in motion there, and in the street for parades.
-In the 1980s and 90s the Rebirth Brass Band did just that by following the Dirty Dozen’s innovations, and parlayed their popularity with SAPCs to become a New Orleans institution.
-The band became favorites at second lines by playing nonstop medleys at second lines, with tuba player Philip Frazier hitting hard bass riffs over and over, like a sample in a hip hop song, and the other horns mixing in melodies familiar from the radio.
-The club members’ dancing, sometimes called buckjumping, reached new heights, and second lines surged in popularity, with new brass bands and SAPCs filling up the city’s parade calendar.
-This modern second line style has been a major influence on New Orleans music ever since, from bounce to the funk/rock that artists like Trombone Shorty take to festivals around the country.
+In the 1980s and 90s the Rebirth Brass Band built on the Dirty Dozen’s innovations, and parlayed their popularity with SAPCs to become a New Orleans institution.
+The band became favorites at second lines by playing nonstop medleys, with tuba player Philip Frazier hitting bass riffs over and over, like a sample in a hip hop song, while the front-line horns played melodies familiar from the radio.
+Club members’ dancing, sometimes called buckjumping, reached new heights, and second lines surged in popularity, with new brass bands and SAPCs filling up the city’s Sunday parade calendar.
+Rebirth’s modern second line style has been a major influence on New Orleans music ever since, from bounce to the funk/rock that artists like Trombone Shorty take to festivals around the country.

-While modern SAPCs had always worked on behalf of their communities—events like school supply and holiday meal giveaways remain common—they stepped into a greater public role in the wake of Hurricane Katrina and the levee failures in 2005.
-Four months after the flood, with the city considering a plan not to rebuild some Black neighborhoods, a coalition of 29 clubs held a massive second line in Treme that rallied thousands in support of displaced residents’ right to return.
+While SAPCs had always worked on behalf of their communities—events like school supply and holiday meal giveaways remain common—they stepped into a greater public role in the wake of Hurricane Katrina in 2005.
+Four months after the levees failed, with the city considering a plan not to rebuild some Black neighborhoods, a coalition of 29 clubs held a massive second line in Treme that rallied support for displaced families’ right to return.
 It was a symbolic gesture, but not an empty one.
 A 2010 study by sociologist Frederick Weil found that SAPC members were the most “civically engaged” segment of the post-Katrina population, a quality correlated with stronger community recovery.